zhdenny/smloadr-android-tasker-spotify/README.md

 https://play.google.com/store/apps/details?id=com.joaomgcd.autoappshub

 **In AutoTools, go to Webscreens and import the "Bubble" webscreen and the "Notification" webscreen.
 In AutoWeb, go Import the Deezer API.**

+**In addition, make you open each app and grant all permissions requested for each one ESPECIALLY TASKER**

 I know it is a lot of stuff required to get this working......but if you are any real Tasker user, you likely already have many of these tools under your belt already.
 And if you aren't a Tasker user yet, become one.
 The app is like Beethoven's 5th Symphony for Android.